KirDesktop/PhotosPreprocessing/README.md

 ```

 ## WARNING
-If you have CUDA support on your GPU, then you should install required pytorch library version [here](https://pytorch.org/get-started/locally/)
+If you have CUDA support on your GPU, you should install the required PyTorch library version [here](https://pytorch.org/get-started/locally/)

+## Dataset
+The model has been trained on a dataset of 10,000 images.
+These images were taken from public sources and include a variety of subjects such as people, buildings, landscapes, animals, trees, forests, cars, and more.